AdobeDocs/analytics-platform.en/help/stitching/overview.md

     - **Daily**: Data replays every day with a 24-hour lookback window.
 This option holds an advantage that replays are much more frequent, but unauthenticated visitors must authenticate the same day that they visit your site.
     - **Weekly**: Data replays once a week with a 7-day lookback window.
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
 However, unstitched data less than a week old is not reprocessed until the next weekly replay.

-- **Privacy**: When privacy-related requests are received, in addition to removing the requested identity, any stitching of that identity across unauthenticated events must be undone.
+- **Privacy**: When privacy-related requests are received, in addition to removing the requested identity from the source dataset, any stitching of that identity across unauthenticated events must be undone.
+Also, the identity must be removed from the identity graph to prevent future graph-based stitching for that specific identity.

 Data beyond the lookback window is not replayed.
 A visitor must authenticate within a given lookback window for an unauthenticated visit and authenticated visit to be identified together.
 Once a device is recognized, it is live stitched from that point forward.